Polyhedral Aspects of Feedback Vertex Set and Pseudoforest Deletion Set: Introduction

-\item The second formulation is the Chekuri-Madan formulation who, as we remarked earlier, formulated an ILP for Subset-FVS and showed that the integrality gap of its LP-relaxation is at most $13$ \cite{chekuri-madan16}.
-We show that their LP-relaxation specialized for FVS has integrality gap at most $2$ by proving that it is at least as strong as (\ref{FVS-LP: orient-and-cycle-cover}).
-Our result gives additional impetus to improving the integrality gap of the LP-relaxation for Subset-FVS.

-\item Our third formulation to prove \Cref{thm:poly-sized-LP-with-integrality-gap-atmost-2-for-FVS} is based on the orientation perspective, but without cycle cover constraints (as opposed to our first formulation).
-Here, we give an orientation based ILP formulation whose associated polyhedron is contained in the strong density polyhedron.
-Since the integrality gap of (\ref{FVS-LP: SD}) is at most $2$ (as shown by Chudak, Goemans, Hochbaum, and Williamson \cite{CHUDAK1998111}), the integrality gap of our third formulation is also at most $2$. \end{enumerate} We emphasize that the proof of the integrality gap of the LP-relaxation of all three of our ILPs rely on the integrality gap bound of (\ref{FVS-LP:weak-density-cycle-cover}) or (\ref{FVS-LP: SD}).
-It would be interesting to have a direct proof: in particular, it would be useful to design a primal rounding algorithm (for arbitrary LP-optimum solutions or for extreme point LP-optimum solutions) that yields a $2$-approximate solution.

-\paragraph{Extreme point properties.} Motivated by \Cref{conj:strong-density-extreme-point} and the goal of designing primal rounding algorithms for the LP relaxations for FVS, we investigate extreme point properties of the weak density polyhedron and the orientation polyhedron.
+\paragraph{PFDS: extreme point properties.} Motivated by \Cref{conj:strong-density-extreme-point} and the goal of designing primal rounding algorithms for PFDS (and thus, for FVS), we investigate extreme point properties of the weak density polyhedron and the orientation polyhedron.
 Although we were unable to resolve \Cref{conj:strong-density-extreme-point} for the strong density polyhedron, we were able to prove an extreme point property for the weak density polyhedron.

 \begin{restatable}{theorem}{thmWeakDensityExtremePoint} Let $G=(V, E)$ be a graph that is not a pseudoforest.
 For every extreme point $x$ of the polyhedron $\weakdensitypolyhedron(G)$, there exists a vertex $u \in V$ such that $x_u\geq 1/3$. \end{restatable} Our proof of \Cref{thm:weak-density-extreme-point} is based on a conditional supermodularity property---if all coordinates are small, then the weak density constraints have a supermodular property; we use this supermodular property to show the existence of a structured basis for the extreme point which is subsequently used to arrive at a contradiction.
-To the best of authors' knowledge, the conditional supermodularity property based proof has not previously appeared in the literature on iterated rounding, and might be of independent interest. \Cref{thm:weak-density-extreme-point} leads to the following corollary.
+To the best of authors' knowledge, the conditional supermodularity property based proof has not previously appeared in the literature on iterated rounding, and might be of independent interest. \Cref{thm:weak-density-extreme-point} implies the corollary below regarding the following LP-relaxation of (\ref{PFDS-IP: WD}):